PaulleDemon/awesome-landing-pages/readme.md

 #### Updated weekly
-Feel free to star this repository.
-New templates will be uploaded every friday
+New templates will be uploaded every Friday.
+Feel free to star this repository 🌟.

 **Have a generic template in mind?**
 - Create a new [issue](https://github.com/PaulleDemon/landing-pages/issues/new/choose), once your template